Site update log

 Oxidizer mass (liquid oxygen): 5 tons

-The V-2 rocket, originally named A-4, grew out of several previous projects conducted in Peenemünde and Kummersdorf, including A-3 experimental rocket with an estimated range of 50 kilometers.
+The V-2 rocket, originally named A-4, grew out of several previous projects conducted in Kummersdorf and later in Peenemünde, including the A-3 experimental rocket with an estimated range of 50 kilometers.

-A total of eleven A-4 rockets were launched from Kapustin Yar by a Soviet-German team in the fall of 1947.
-The A-4 also became the base for a Soviet copy, designated R-1.
+A total of 11 A-4s, mostly fashioned from spare parts and newly produced components were also launched from Kapustin Yar by a Soviet-German team in the Fall of 1947.
+Finally, the A-4 became a basis for a Soviet-built copy, designated R-1 and the subsequent long-range ballistic missile development program in the USSR.

 Bookmark and Share